News media sue over California's new execution rules

 The lethal drug used in an execution would be prepared and administered from a separate neighboring "infusion control room" that would be out of view because of the way the complex was constructed in 2008.

-Corrections spokeswoman Terry Thornton said she hadn't seen the suit and couldn't immediately comment.
+Corrections spokeswoman Terry Thornton said she couldn't comment because the department had not been served with the lawsuit.

 A judge recently lifted one injunction blocking executions, but three other federal and state lawsuits are pending over the state's plans to use a single powerful barbiturate instead of three execution drugs.